sthi-1005/kickstarter-analysis/README.md

 - Other possible tables and/or graphs that could be created:
   - Add additional filters for regions by country or continent
   - Find pledged:goal ratio to determine the spread/variance of failed and successful campaigns.
+I.e.
-I.e. do most failed campaigns even come close to their goal?
+    - Do most failed campaigns even come close to their goal?
+    - If the campaign is successful, how much on average do it exceed its goal?